 Tahr are social animals and form easily recognisable groups.
 Adult females, yearlings and kids gather together, mature males over 4 years form bachelor groups, and younger males hang out together in separate, smaller groups.
 Males mix in with the females in their range over the winter breeding season but during the summer months they often travel long distances away from the female groups.

 Eradication of tahr is not feasible - DOC's management policy for tahr is to control numbers in critical sites of high conservation value.
 Recreational and commercial hunters as well as DOC contribute to tahr control.

-The Himalayan Thar Control Plan 1993 is prepared under the Wild Animal Control Act 1977, has guided DOC’s control work for the last decade, setting targets to keep the thar population below 10,000 overall, and below specific densities in areas with high ecological value.
+The Himalayan Tahr Control Plan 1993 is prepared under the Wild Animal Control Act 1977, has guided DOC’s control work for the last decade, setting targets to keep the tahr population below 10,000 overall, and below specific densities in areas with high ecological value.
 Numbers have been monitored regularly to follow trends in the population, monitor the effects of hunting and to help analyse vegetation impacts research.